EzzOps/AWS-Mini-Projects/README.md

 _ you can't use AWS resources with anything but AWS credentials.
 And so this OAth token ( Google API Project as an ID Provider) can't be used to access anything inside AWS, so the swaping between google token and cognito is  important
  _ By design, delivering data out of CloudFront can be more cost effective than delivering it from S3 directly to your users.

+_  In addition, data transfer out for content by using CloudFront is often more cost effective than serving files directly from S3, and there is no data transfer fee from S3 to CloudFront.
+You only pay for what is delivered to the internet from CloudFront

 ![image](https://user-images.githubusercontent.com/73319030/235865002-ea8b1c28-e177-4384-8627-5c853b6d1e6a.png)
 ![image](https://user-images.githubusercontent.com/73319030/235865031-710e0f6d-bdcd-4f77-a7c6-b00f834eaaa7.png)